 Anticrepuscular rays are more frequently visible around sunrise and sunset.
-Anticrepuscular rays are also near parallel, but appears to converge in antisolar point (Pic.
+Anticrepuscular rays are also near parallel, but appear to converge in an antisolar point (Pic.
 44).
-This convergence is actually an optical illusion, because their apparent convergence is toward a vanishing point, which is an infinite distance away from the viewer.
+This convergence is actually an optical illusion because their apparent convergence is toward a vanishing point, which is an infinite distance away from the viewer.

-Both crepuscular and antirepuscular rays are similar to dawn’s warm glow, which is often called as solar or antisolar rays.
-This kind of rays occurs when the Sun is about to rise/set and mainly during the civil twilight.
-These rays are mainly produced in “free atmosphere” where aerosols concentration is low, thus they are not dependent on Mie scattering only, because Rayleigh Scattering is also important to factor there.
+Both crepuscular and anticrepuscular rays are similar to dawn’s warm glow, which is often called solar or antisolar rays.
+This kind of ray occurs when the Sun is about to rise/set and mainly during the civil twilight.
+These rays are mainly produced in a “free atmosphere” where aerosol concentration is low, thus they are not dependent on Mie scattering only, because Rayleigh Scattering is also important to factor there.
 Dawn’s warm glow is visible as a group of extended reddish rays or darker elongated shadows from solar points throughout the sky sphere towards an antisolar point or civil wedge.
-Basically, the dawn’s warm glow can be visible from deep nautical twilight when conditions are favourable (e.g at the top of high mountains) (Pic.
+Basically, the dawn’s warm glow can be visible from deep nautical twilight when conditions are favorable (e.g at the top of high mountains) (Pic.
 45).

 The last phenomenon caused by Mie scattering is a mountain shadow.
-It is produced analogically to dawn’s warm glow, but in this case, solar beams are covered by mountain rather than clouds.
+It is produced analogically to dawn’s warm glow, but in this case, solar beams are covered by mountains rather than clouds.
 Likewise in the case of solar and antisolar rays, Mie scattering is not the main factor here, because also Rayleigh scattering is important due to “free atmosphere” conditions.
 This view is typical for the area with freestanding high mountains above much lower terrain or sea surface.
 The mountain shadow is perfectly visible when standing at the top (Pic.
 47).
 However, an observer can notice it is next to the mountain (Pic.
 45, 46).
 When the freestanding mountain is very high (a few km above ground level) then its shadow can even merge with a twilight wedge (the Belt of Venus) (Pic.
 46).